 One person reported this as a problem.
 He did state that the notches at the bottom of the inner wall were quite a bit larger than the ones I had on my stove and wondered if that might have been the reason.
-I can only guess, but it's a reasonable thought.
+I can only guess, but it's a reasonable deduction.
 The jets light when pressure inside the wall builds up enough to eject vaporized denatured alcohol out the holes.
-If the notches in the inner wall are too tall, however, and air can escape through them, over the surface level of the denatured alcohol and the pressure might not build up enough to push the gas through the holes.
+If the notches in the inner wall are taller than the level of the denatured alcohol, the air could escape through them before sufficient pressure builds.

 He also worried that maybe the jets went out because the holes were too small.
 That probably would not be the cause, however, because if the holes were too small, they usually don't light in the first place.
-Once they're lit, they tend to stay lit until it runs out of fuel or air pressure—and holes that are too small wouldn't lead to either of those problems.
+Once they're lit, they tend to stay lit until it runs out of fuel.

 I never heard back of the guy with this problem, so I don't know if a new stove with smaller notches fixed the problem.
 But it's as good as theory as any!